paezha/Accessibility-Sobi-Hamilton/README.md

 census.

-This paper is an example of open and reproducible research that uses only open software for transportation and statistical analysis (Bivand 2020; Lovelace 2021).
+This paper is an example of open and reproducible research that uses only open software for transportation and statistical analysis (R. S.
+Bivand 2020; Lovelace 2021).
 All data were obtained from publicly available sources and organized in the form of a data package.
 Following best practices in spatial data science (Brunsdon and Comber 2020), the code and data needed to reproduce, modify or extend the analysis are available for download.\[1\]

 ## Literature Review